Kenya Food Guide

 Drink bottled water

 Tap water is not safe to drink.
-Use bottled water with sealed caps for drinking and brushing teeth, and avoid ice in drinks unless at high-end establishments.
+Stick to bottled water with sealed caps for drinking and brushing your teeth, and skip ice unless you are at a high-end place.

 Eat fully cooked food